 Division's 128th and 126th Infantry Regiments - National Guardsmen from Michigan and Wisconsin, then

 commanded by Major General Edwin E. Harding.

-US Army 32nd Infantry Division's 128th Infantry Regiment established
+During late 1942, the U.S. Army 32nd Infantry Division, 128th Infantry Regiment established

 its supply dump at Pongani.
+Allied shipping would arrive at night and depart by dawn, fearing Japanese air raids.
 Since there was no wharf or pier, supplies

-were unloaded at night and taken aboard smaller boats or native canoes
+were unloaded at night from barges and taken ashore using smaller boats or native canoes.

 Built by Americans in late October 1942 to support the Buna / Gona campaign, disused today.

 Pilot Smith crashed October 15, 1943 discovered 1944